Welcome to the MRWA & Veolia Community Fund 2023-2024

 - Registered Incorporated Charities (you should provide your Charity Number).

 - Not-for-profit Organisations, a registered legal entity that does not make a profit for directors, members, or shareholders.

-- Community Associations, Tenants, and Residents groups that has an overarching community purpose that reaches beyond its membership.
+- Community Associations, Tenants, and Residents groups that have an overarching community purpose that reaches beyond its membership.

 - Co-operatives, social enterprises, and Community Interest Company Ltd by Guarantee, who don’t have shares or shareholders.
 C.I.C’s must have three unrelated Directors.

-- National organisation need to have a local presence that delivers your project in the Liverpool City Region.
+- National organisations need to have a local presence that delivers your project in the Liverpool City Region.
 You can provide evidence of income and expenditure for activity in the Liverpool City Region.